-The Tom Joyner Foundation, a major driving force in raising money for historically black colleges since 1998, today announced the 11 historically black colleges and universities (HBCUs) that it will raise money for in 2014.
+The Tom Joyner Foundation, a major driving force in raising money for historically black colleges since 1998, today announced the 11 historically black colleges and universities (HBCUs) that it will raise money for in 2015.

-The foundation, formed by the nationally syndicated radio personality, unveiled the names of the 2014 schools as part of its on-going effort to assist these institutions in broadening and strengthening their efforts to raise money to help keep students attending HBCUs.
+The foundation, formed by the nationally syndicated radio personality, unveiled the names of the 2015 schools as part of its on-going effort to assist these institutions in broadening and strengthening their efforts to raise money to help keep students attending HBCUs.

-Here’s a list of the schools:
+Here’s a list of the schools/partnerships:

 JANUARY- National Alumnae Association of Spelman College, Atlanta, GA

 MARCH – Winston-Salem State University Foundation, Winston-Salem, N.C.

 APRIL – South Carolina State University Foundation, Orangeburg S. C.

 MAY- University of the District of Columbia, Washington, D.C.

 JUNE- Xavier University, New Orleans, LA

 SEPTEMBER-Prairie View A&M National Alumni Association, Prairie View, Texas